Early Abortion Bans: Which States Have Passed Them?

 Here's some details on the newest bans, by state.

 *Important note: Supporters of reproductive rights have filed multiple lawsuits against this type of law.
-None of these early abortion bans are currently in effect or being enforced.
+None of these early abortion bans are currently in effect or are being enforced.

 Alabama – No abortion after 0 weeks.
+Allows exceptions if the woman's life is threatened.
 No exceptions for rape or incest.
-Allows exceptions if the woman's life is threatened.

 Arkansas — No abortion after 18 weeks.
 Allows exceptions for rape, incest or medical emergencies.

 Georgia – No abortion after 6 weeks.
-Allows exceptions for rape or incest if the woman files a police report.
-Also includes exceptions if the woman's life is endangered, if the pregnancy is deemed "medically futile," and in cases of rape or incest if the woman files a police report.
+Allows exceptions if the woman's life is endangered, if the pregnancy is deemed "medically futile" and in cases of rape or incest if the woman files a police report.

 Kentucky – No abortion after 6 weeks.
 No exceptions for rape or incest.
 Allows exceptions if the woman's life is endangered.